mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 ## Using the Raspberry Pi as a IR Remote Control

+### The Real Goal

+To cut to the chase, I wanted to be able to control my LG in-wall, air-conditioning/heating unit via the Internet (read "my phone") so that I could cool the apartment down (or heat it up) before returning home.
+This describes how I did that, with a little Sony TV remote control signal diversion.
+Why the diversion?
+Because I thought a Sony TV remote signal would be a common one that someone researching this project could use as in a cross-referencing manner.

+## Intro

 So the basic plan is send out IR signals from a Raspberry Pi to control a device that I normally control with a common handheld remote control.
 At my disposal, I had a RaspPi 3, a Rasp Pi Wireless, and a Rasp Pi 4 all just lying around begging to be used.
 If it weren't the case that I had a Raspberry Pi, I'd probably have gone with the [ESP8266](https://www.sparkfun.com/products/13678), but that's a project for another time, because frankly, I like the hyper-convenience of using a Raspberry Pi.

 This method is for people who don't have a [USB IR Toy v2](http://dangerousprototypes.com/docs/USB_IR_Toy_v2) to use with [LIRC](https://www.lirc.org/) because they would rather just use the extra IR LED that's laying around (or can be picked up for about 3/$1 or cheaper in bulk).
 It's also for people who don't want to scratch their heads at the unclear instructions that accompany some IR libraries and online listings when it comes to reading and generating signal file notation.
 This is a very straight-forward approach, but there is a catch - you need an oscilloscope.
 I'm using a RIGOL DS1054Z for this report, but originally I used some other one that I borrowed from a friend.
 Actually, you don't absolutely *need* an oscilloscope if you can decipher what the signal is supposed to look like based on other sources, but you'll be working blind.